SathiyanarayananT/Drag-n-Drop-UI/README.md

 1. Maven
 2. TestNG

+Below Browser drivers are kept in the Browser folder. chromedriver firefoxdriver

 Steps to install and test
 1. Clone the project in eclipse.
 2. Browser preference, URL is set in Property file in the Data folder.